akurkar07/Neural-Network/README.md

 This project implements a fully connected feedforward neural network from first principles in Python, without using machine learning frameworks for the network itself.
 It uses the MNIST dataset to recognise handwritten digits.

+I built this as a learning tool to understand matrix-based gradient descent from scratch.
+The first version was written in 2023 completely blind, using only 3Blue1Brown's maths tutorial videos on neural networks and gradient descent as guidance, especially [Gradient descent, how neural networks learn](https://www.youtube.com/watch?v=IHZwWFHWa-w).

 ---

 ## Features